 Starting your own business is incredibly exciting.
-When it begins, you’re likely riding the high that comes with quitting the 9-5- grind to go your own way.
-You hear phrases like “freelancers are the only people who work 60 hours a week for themselves to avoid working 40 for someone else,” and chuckle.
+When it begins, you’re likely riding the high that comes with quitting the 9-5-grind to go your own way.
 Then things start picking up.

-Where before it wasn’t hard to stay on top of your daily routine and separate the professional from the personal, now you’ve got more work than you can deal with, and things are beginning to blend together.
-Your work days might be bleeding into your personal time, and you catch yourself banging away at an article or piece of content when you know you should be sleeping.
+Where before it wasn’t hard to stay on top of your daily routine & separate the professional from the personal, now you’ve got more work than you can deal with, and things are beginning to blend together.
+Your work days might be bleeding into your personal time, and you catch yourself answering emails when you know you should be sleeping.

 How Not To Get Overwhelmed As A Business Owner